hernantz/blog/content/its-the-competition-stupid.md

 ### Governments are run by politicians

 Lets assume politicians are honest and corruption is a thing of the past (left behind with the roman empire).
-They do what is correct and not what is politically correct.
 They are honest and would rather loose votes than lie to their people and promise things they cannot deliver.

 They were elected because they are the right choice for the job, not because they are friends or family of powerful people, nor because they are famous or charismatic and give beautiful speeches.
+They do what is correct and not what is politically correct.
+They define themselves as public servants and do not look to increase their influese and power and least they want to perpetuate in it.

 They convince people about their ideas by providing reasonable arguments backed by real data, and not through costly advertising campaings or feeding sensationalism.
-They define themselves as public servants and do not look to increase their influese and power and least they want to perpetuate in it.
 They do listen to constructive feedback and do not demonize those who have different opinions.

 Finally, they do not believe reality can be shaped by laws [^10], but rather understand that changes have to be implemented in scheduled phases and their results tracked down.

 We all know that this is asking a lot, but, even if you are not governed by populist, dishonest or mediocre burocrats...

+### Governments are the opium of the people

+See, it's not all about politicians.

+Alfred Adler once said: "It is always easier to fight for one's principles than to live up to them", and this is precisely why it is very common to have zombies supporting visions that sometimes they don't fully understand or have the interest in scrutenizing them.

+This hyprocrisy is a golden oportunity for aspiring leaders to influense people desires and discontent.

+Political campaigns nowadays are not that different from marketing campaings, where ideas of a "better nation" or "let me solve all your problems for free" are being sold by messianic politicians.

+The state, as any other organization, is a living organism, that expands trying to survive and perpetuate.
+There's a natural tendency for goverments to grow and freedoms to shrink, taxes are never enough, regulations lead to more regulations.

+Soon the government becomes a services company, providing or overseeing unemployment insurance, energy production and distribution, healthcare, education, food stamps, shelter, security, you name it, taking decisions for people as opposed to having each individual figure out their ways to solve their particular necessities, through voluntary transactions.
+Now there is a government dependant orde of voters that need someone to fix their problems.
+Decision making is transfered to the state.
+The costs, never acounted for.

+The existance of the state is a necessary evil, but a constant menace to free society if limits are not imposed to it's responsibilities and size.

 ### Governments don't have enough competition

 USAR ESTE EJEMPLO>
 Caso del banco de los pobres como alternativa a subsidios + caso de ycombinator